ServiceWeaver/weaver/website/docs.md

 Service Weaver requires every component method to [return an error](#components-interfaces).
-If a non-nil error is returned, Service Weaver by default transmits the textual representation of the error and therefore any custom information stored in the error value, or custom `Is` or `As` methods are not available to the caller.
+If a non-nil error is returned, Service Weaver by default transmits the textual representation of the error.
+Therefore any custom information stored in the error value, or custom `Is` or `As` methods, are not available to the caller.

 Applications that need custom error information can embed a `weaver.AutoMarshal` in their custom error type.
 Service Weaver will then serialize and deserialize